chaoticbob/tinyrenderers/README.md

 ### Change Log
-[2017/04/25] - Updated SimpleCompute and StructuredBuffer to work on Vulkan.
+[2017/04/25] - Updated SimpleCompute and StructuredBuffer to work on Vulkan.<br>
 [2017/04/24] - Added compute samples (D3D12 only for now).
 One for simple compute and another for structured buffers.